JocysCom/UMQF/MORA/analysis/bible/entities/adam-eve-actions.md

 ### 1 Adam & Eve - loss of immortality

+Context: Adam and Eve ate the forbidden fruit, violating God's command and resulting in their expulsion from Eden and loss of immortality.

 - ΔOS = -0.50 (Transition from immortal/paradise state to mortal/suffering state)
 - VSA (Advanced)
   - Recognition 0.07 (Advanced)